Samuel-Leite/valentinos-magic-beans-ts-playwright/README.md

 ---

 ## 🚀 About the Project
-This repository contains an end-to-end test automation suite built with <a href="https://playwright.dev/">Playwright</a>, developed as part of an automation course.
-The goal is to demonstrate how to create, organize, and execute automated tests for real-world web applications.
+This repository contains a robust end-to-end test automation suite built with <a href="https://playwright.dev/">Playwright</a>.
+Its purpose is to validate critical features of modern web applications through reliable, scalable, and well-structured automated tests — fully integrated with CI/CD pipelines and enhanced by visual reporting via Allure.

 ## 📚 Key Features
-- E2E testing with Playwright and TypeScript
+- End-to-end testing with Playwright and TypeScript
-- Full purchase flow as a guest user
+- Full guest checkout flow simulation
 - Validation of products, pricing, and order status
-- Modular and maintainable structure
+- Modular and maintainable test architecture
-- Pre-commit hooks with Husky to ensure code quality
+- Pre-commit hooks powered by Husky to enforce code quality
+- Automated versioning and changelog generation using standard-version
+- Conventional commit flow with Commitizen and commit message linting
+- Git hooks managed via Husky for commit and push automation
+- Release tagging with semantic versioning and Git integration
-- CI environment setup with GitHub Actions
+- CI environment configured with GitHub Actions
+- Conditional pipeline execution based on code changes (ignores documentation-only commits)
-- Remote test execution via BrowserStack and local test execution
+- Remote and local test execution via BrowserStack
 - Native integration with Azure DevOps Test Plans
+- Visual test reporting with Allure, including historical data preservation across runs
+- Structured configuration using YAML for environments and credentials

 ## 🛠️ How to run
 ```